BinghamtonRover/RoverSystem/docs/suspension.md

 #### Manual Control

-The speed and direction of the left and right-side drive motors can be manaully selected.
+The speed and direction of the left and right-side drive motors can be manually selected.

 ### Safety Mechanisms